Reserved political positions: Zimbabwe

 Historically, Zimbabwe reserved 20 of the 100 seats in Parliament for the white minority, until these seats were abolished by constitutional amendment in 1987.
 Currently, 60 of the 270 seats in the House of Assembly are reserved for women.

 Americas

 Argentina

-The Argentine law requires for a 50% quota for female candidates for Congress.
+Argentine law requires a 50% quota for female candidates for Congress.

 Canada

 In the Nova Scotia House of Assembly, "exceptional constituencies" exist to ensure representation of Acadians (Argyle, Clare, and Richmond) and Black Nova Scotians (Preston).
 In 2024, the Nova Scotia Supreme Court ruled that a fourth Acadian riding should be established in northern Cape Breton.

+The Far North Electoral Boundaries Commission by the Legislative Assembly of Ontario mandated the creation of the ridings of Kenora—Rainy River, Kiiwetinong, Mushkegowuk—James Bay, and Timmins for the purpose of enhancing the representation of communities of interest in Ontario's far north, specifically Indigenous and Francophone representation.

 Colombia

-Under the 2016 peace agreement brokered between the Colombian government and the FARC rebel group, five seats in the Senate and five seats in the House of Representatives are reserved for former FARC combatants.
+Under the 2016 peace agreement brokered between the Colombian government and the FARC rebel group, five seats in the Senate and five seats in the Chamber of Representatives are reserved for former FARC combatants.

 United States

 Due to treaties signed by the United States in 1830 and 1835, two Native American tribes (the Cherokee and Choctaw) each hold the right to a non-voting delegate in the House of Representatives.
 As of 2019, only the Cherokee Nation has ever attempted to exercise that right.

 The Maine House of Representatives reserves three non-voting positions for the Passamaquoddy, Maliseet, and Penobscot.

 The Democratic and Republican national committees, as well as their state committees, maintain rules for equal division for women in internal leadership and representative positions.